oparamo81/lab-notebook-originals/README.md

 You may repeat the last four steps as frequently as needed in case you want to revise your GitHub copy.
 Do your work on the _Google Drive copy_ but submit as needed to GitHub.

+Every time you save a copy to GitHub, you will add a _commit_ to that file.
+This way, you can follow how the content of your notebook evolves over time, accompanied by your own description of what you changed.

 Here’s an example:

 <img width="822" alt="image" src="https://user-images.githubusercontent.com/382242/130737314-f75b9a84-3062-450d-b8af-3377e57b9544.png">